asFarr/Firefox-ESR-Deployment/docs/Firefox-ESR-Deployment/2-process.md

 Under the installation section, modify line 130 to run the Firefox MSI.

-Under the post-installation section, add lines 138 and 139 which drop in the autoconfig files to force default the homepage to ung.edu.
+Under the post-installation section, add lines 138 and 139 which drop in the autoconfig files to `C:\Program Files\Mozilla Firefox\` and `..\defaults\pref\`  in order to force default the homepage to ung.edu.
 Then modify line 142 to reflect the proper application name in the notification box upon completion.

 Modify line 161 in the uninstallation section to run the uninstall helper exe from the absolute install path.

 Testing the install and uninstall implementations proved successful overall.

-The old version removal step on line 124 is not working correctly though. `Remove-MSIApplications -Name 'Mozilla Firefox ESR (x64 en-US)'` returns `[Pre-Installation] :: Found [0] application(s) that matched the specified criteria [Mozilla Firefox ESR (x64 en-US)]` in CMTrace.
+#### Issues

-Additionally, the `Execute-Process` call for uninstallation on line 162 is using an absolute path to the helper exe which is less than ideal, however the PSADT `Execute-MSI` route referencing the packaged MSI fails to locate the installed application through registry checking, as does resolving the same path through the registry that PSADT should have searched for by using `Get-ItemPropertyValue` and then providing that to the `-Path flag of `Execute-MSI`.
+The `Execute-Process` call for uninstallation on line 161 is using an absolute path to the helper exe which is less than ideal, however the PSADT `Execute-MSI` route referencing the packaged MSI fails to locate the installed application through registry checking, as does resolving the same literal path through the registry that PSADT should have searched for by using `Get-ItemPropertyValue` and then providing that to the `-Path flag of `Execute-MSI`.

-C:\Program Files\Mozilla Firefox\defaults\pref\
-C:\Program Files\Mozilla Firefox\
-NOTE: Firefox ESR version key: `HKEY_LOCAL_MACHINE\SOFTWARE\Mozilla\Mozilla Firefox ESR\CurrentVersion`

 ---
 ## Resources